-Application Process

-- A. Complete the online application for graduate studies.
-The online application requires a \$40.00 non-refundable application fee. - B. Send official GRE scores (Quantitative and Verbal Reasoning) to UWG.
-Scores must be dated July 1, 2008 or more recent to be accepted. - C. International applicants must follow procedures and timelines of the UWG International Office.

-US mail one complete packet to:
+Application Process - A. Complete the online application for graduate studies.
+The online application requires a \$40.00 non-refundable application fee. - B. Official GRE scores (Quantitative and Verbal Reasoning) to UWG.
+Scores must be dated July 1, 2011, or more recent to be accepted.
+Minimum expected scores are Verbal Reasoning 151 and Quantitative Reasoning 142. - C. International applicants must follow procedures and timelines of the UWG Office of Graduate and International Admissions.
+Mail one complete packet to:

-The University of West Georgia COE Graduate Studies 1601 Maple Street Carrollton, GA 30118 Attn: Deanna Richards

-What is Returned in the Mailed Packet?
+The University of West Georgia Graduate & International Admissions Avcock Hall Carrollton, GA 30118 What is Returned in the Mailed Packet?

-- A. Signed Mission Statement - B. Three Letters of Recommendation: (Must use this form).
-At least one of the letters must be from a current or past supervisor. - C. Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
-Provide your current and complete contact information, including an active e-mail address. - D. Official Transcripts: Request official transcripts from institution(s) that you have attended.
-Place the transcripts in this packet in their original, sealed envelopes (it cannot be treated as official if it has been opened). - E. Essay: Complete a 750-1,000 word essay that discusses your professional goals related to school improvement.
+- A. Three Letters of Recommendation: (Must use form from website).
+At least one of the letters must be from a current or past supervisor. - B. Vitae: A vitae listing education and employment history, experience with school improvement, and awards and recognitions.
+Provide your current and complete contact information, including an active e-mail address. - C. Official Transcripts: Request official transcripts from institution(s) that you have attended (must include all undergraduate and graduate transcripts).
+Place the transcripts in this packet in their original, sealed envelopes (it cannot be treated as official if it has been opened). - D. Essay: Complete a 750-1,000 word essay that discusses your professional goals related to school improvement.
 In your essay, include any literature (e.g., research article) that has informed your professional practice or otherwise influenced you.
 (Include appropriate APA citations.)
 You will receive notice upon receipt of your mailed packet.
 Incomplete packets will be returned to sender and will not be considered.

-Finalists will be selected for a telephone or Skype interview.

-Transfer of Credits

-In the EDSI doctoral program, a maximum of 12 semester hours of graduate credit may be transferred from another accredited institution or applied from previous coursework at the University of West Georgia, subject to the following conditions:

-- work must have been completed within seven years of the date of admission to the Ed.D. degree program; - work must have been applicable toward a graduate degree at the institution where the credit was earned; - the coursework must be approved by the student's advisor, the Ed.D.
-Director, and the Director of Graduate Studies. - courses must have been taken post Master's degree; (normally 7000 level courses or above) - the courses must meet the thematic requirements for the AoC; and - a grade of B or higher must have been earned in the coursework.

-AoC (Area of Concentration)

-The Area of Concentration (or AoC) in the School Improvement program provides a specialized, thematic concentration to the student's studies.
+Finalists will be selected for a telephone or virtual interview.
+Transfer of Credits In the EDSI doctoral program, a maximum of 12 semester hours of graduate credit may be transferred from another accredited institution or applied from previous coursework at the University of West Georgia, subject to the following conditions: - work must have been completed within seven years of the date of admission to the Ed.D. degree program; - work must have been applicable toward a graduate degree at the institution where the credit was earned; - the coursework must be approved by the Ed.D.
+Director. - courses must have been taken post Master's degree; (normally 7000 level courses or above) - the courses must meet the thematic requirements for the AoC; and - a grade of B or higher must have been earned in the coursework.
+AoC (Area of Concentration) The Area of Concentration (or AoC) in the School Improvement program provides a specialized, thematic concentration to the student's studies.
 Made up of 12 credit hours of electives and the student's dissertation, the AoC comprises a student's focus within the program.
 Specific AoC's are developed in conjunction with various departments within the College of Education at the University of West Georgia.
-Currently, the available AoC's include:

-- School Counseling

-- Educational Leadership

-- K-12 Online Learning

-- Instructional Technology

-- Reading

-- Media Specialist

-- Teaching English to Speakers of Other Languages (ESOL's)

-- Special Education (General Curriculum)

-For Georgia Student's only

-The Doctor of School Improvement Degree is approved by the Georgia PSC for a certificate upgrade for students who enter the program with Georgia certification in Educational Leadership, English to Speakers of Other Languages, Media Specialist, Reading, School Counseling, and/or Special Education General Curriculum.
+Currently, the available AoC's include: - School Counseling - Educational Leadership - K-12 Online Learning - Instructional Technology - Reading - · Media Specialist - Teaching English to Speakers of Other Languages (ESOL's) - Special Education (General Curriculum) For Georgia Students only The Doctor of School Improvement Degree is approved by the Georgia PSC for a certificate upgrade for students who enter the program with Georgia certification in Educational Leadership, English to Speakers of Other Languages, Instructional Technology, K-12 Online Learning, Media Specialist, Reading, School Counseling, and/or Special Education General Curriculum.
 The following conditions/restrictions apply: